Lino Mannocci: Gli Amici Pittori di Londra

 Gli Amici Pittori di Londra (My Painter Friends in London) was the title given to an exhibition of work by Mannocci and his British artist friends held in 2007 at the Galleria Ceribelli in Bergamo, Italy.
 The artists – both past and present – share between them various degrees of contact based on friendship and example, as well as occasional links through galleries and exhibitions in London and elsewhere.
-The success of the initial exhibition has generated other shows by the group over subsequent years.
-In 2008, Genius Loci at the Galleria Ceribelli, 2010, Another Country, at the Estorick Collection, London, and in 2015, saw Vital Signs, at Clifford Chance, London, which also travelled to the Fondazione Bottari Lattes, in Monforte d'Alba, Italy.
+The success of the initial exhibition generated other shows by the group in subsequent years.
+In 2008, Genius Loci at the Galleria Ceribelli, in 2010, Another Country at the Estorick Collection, London, and in 2015, Vital Signs at Clifford Chance, London, which also travelled to the Fondazione Bottari Lattes in Monforte d'Alba, Italy.

 Collections

-Mannocci's work is in the collections of the British Museum in London, Altonaer Museum in Hamburg, W.Hack Museum in Ludwigshafen, Musée Jenisch in Vevey, Mead Art Museum in Amherst and Fitzwilliam Museum in Cambridge.
+Mannocci's work is in the collections of the British Museum in London, Altonaer Museum in Hamburg, Wilhelm-Hack-Museum in Ludwigshafen, Musée Jenisch in Vevey, Mead Art Museum in Amherst and Fitzwilliam Museum in Cambridge.